TheGarmr/MonobankExporter/README.md

     external: true
 ```

-## Docker-compose with image from [Docker Hub](https://hub.docker.com/r/thegarmr/monobank-exporter) with Grafana and Prometheus
+## Docker-compose with the image from [Docker Hub](https://hub.docker.com/r/thegarmr/monobank-exporter) with Grafana and Prometheus
 You can find this example in the `Example` folder<br/>
-Clone repository to your local folder<br/>
+Clone the repository to your local folder<br/>
 `git clone https://github.com/TheGarmr/monobank-exporter.git`<br/>

 Go to folder with sources<br/>